 Usually, conveyancing is mainly scrutinised by insurance companies.
 As conveyancing can continue to go for years, it can certainly increase the cost of solicitors’ professional indemnity insurance.
 To avoid cash flow struggles, it is essential for solicitors to approach a specialised professional indemnity provider who can help them secure the right insurance policy.
 Nowadays, many insurance companies also offer a long-term policy which allows companies to get additional peace of mind for a longer duration.

-Before issuing solicitors’ professional indemnity insurance, the insurer will evaluate the lawyer’s claim records for the past five or ten years to assess the barometer of the future incidents.
+Before issuing solicitors’ professional indemnity insurance, the insurer will evaluate the lawyer’s claim records for the past five or ten years to assess the barometer for future incidents.
 Here the size and frequency of previous claims would be taken into account, and thus, it will have a major impact on the premium.
 It means, if you’ve had the claim history in the past five or six years, then your choice of insurers would be limited.
 Also, the cost of professional indemnity insurance will be high.

 To reduce the possibility of being refused the insurance cover on the basis of claim history, it is necessary for the solicitors to keep track of their claim history.
 As well as documenting what happened and why it is also necessary to list down procedures which solicitors have put in place to curtail the chances of recurrence of the event.

 3. Deductible Amount